andrewrgoss/andrewrgoss.com/content/resume.md

 <hr>
 ### <a name="summary"></a>Summary
-Data and analytics leader helping teams build performant pipelines and data models that power analytic platforms for smarter decision-making.
+Data engineering and analytics leader helping teams build performant pipelines and data models that power analytical platforms for smarter decision-making.
 As a data professional I've worked to solve numerous data challenges across a variety of industries using an assortment of best-in-class technologies while building carefully planned, secure data ecosystems.

 <hr>
 ### <a name="core_competencies"></a>Core Competencies